readingshapes/streamlit_tutorial/emails/day-3.md

 **3. Make a change.** Find the line that starts with `st.header`.
 It should be line 7.
 Change the text to: "Changes in US State Demographics Over Time".

 **4. Save and rerun.** Save the file.
-Streamlit will detect that file changed.
+Streamlit will detect that the file changed.
 In your browser, a button that says "Rerun" will appear in the upper right corner of the app.
 Click it.
 You should see your new header appear instantly.

 ## 💬 Why This Matters
 Streamlit is designed for fast feedback.
 You don’t need to restart the app—just save and rerun.
 That makes it easy to experiment and learn by doing.